Loading...

 Question 14

-What is the role of the H2 receptor antagonist Cimetidine in the regulation of hydrogen secretion?
+Role of Cimetidine in regulation of H+ secretion?

 Question 15

-Which drug blocks the stimulatory signal from the Vagus nerve mediated by Acetylcholine?
+Which drug blocks stimulatory signal from Vagus nerve mediated by Acetylcholine?

 Question 16

-What is the mechanism of action of Omeprazole in the regulation of hydrogen secretion?
+Role of Omeprazole in the regulation of H+ secretion?

 Question 17